 Why the difference?

-Katja Rowell at Family Feeding Dynamics has brought this topic on her blog and she makes a great point.
 The temperament of your child makes a big difference.
-Is the child stubborn, easy going or something in between?
+Is the child stubborn, easy-going, or something in between?

 In other words, some children will view a one-bite rule as the push they need to try new things while others will be totally put off by it.
 And as I pointed out in a previous post, every child has a different food personality.